daos-stack/daos/src/vos/README.md

 Each object table entry would have the object id, PMEM pointer to the tree based index structure (either rb-tree/b+-tree).

 An epoch-table entry would be comprised of the epoch number and its respective key.
-Key in the epoch-table is generic and can take the type as byte-array extents or KV keys, and has been left as a ‚void\*‚ persistent memory pointer for that reason.
+Key in the epoch-table is generic and can take the type as byte-array extents or KV keys, and has been left as a void\* persistent memory pointer for that reason.
 The following code in the previous<a href="#7w">Figure</a> represents the layout for B+ Tree in PMDK.
 A similar construction would be necessary for the container handle cookie index table.
 The code in previous<a href="#7w">Figure</a> presents a layout definition for VOS over PMDK.